-Option 3

-Master Degree in Advanced Leadership Studies (MS ED in ALS)
+Option 1: Master Degree in Advanced Leadership Studies (MS ED in ALS)

-- a post-graduate program leading to eligibility for School District Leader Certification - 30 credits (6 courses)
+- a post-graduate program leading to eligibility for School District Leader Certification - 30 credits (6 courses) - Choose this option if you want a master degree in School District Leadership

-Option 4

-Advanced Certificate in Advanced Leadership Studies (AdvCert in ALS)
+Option 2: Advanced Certificate in Advanced Leadership Studies (AdvCert in ALS)

-- a post-graduate accelerated program leading to eligibility for School District Leader Certification - 11 credits (3 courses)
+- a post-graduate accelerated program leading to eligibility for School District Leader Certification - 11 credits (3 courses) - Choose this option if you have 50+ post-graduate credits and seek an accelerated program for SDL certification.

-Program participants meet the objectives of:
+Participants in an Educational Leadership Program meet the objectives of:

-- continuous improvement of schools and districts through their course related leadership activities, the internship, and continuous improvement initiative(s) - continuous improvement of their crafts through reflective practice and plans for professional learning beyond the classroom - developing and/or enhancing leadership knowledge, decision-making skill, and professional dispositions through course-related leadership activities and their personal/professional learning plans - acquiring eligibility for a NYS leadership position through successful completion of coursework based on the design and frameworks of the NYSED certification examination(s) - developing or enhancing their knowledge, performances, and dispositions of the National Educational Leadership Program (NELP) standards - providing a quality education, based on and grounded in excellence, dignity, and connectedness that is delivered in a supportive environment through reflective practice, responsible self-direction, collaboration, and leadership in the positions they hold.
+- continuous improvement of schools and districts through their course related leadership activities, the internship, and continuous improvement initiative(s) - continuous improvement of their crafts through reflective practice and plans for professional learning beyond the classroom - developing and/or enhancing leadership knowledge, decision-making skill, and professional dispositions through course-related leadership activities and their personal/professional learning plans - acquiring eligibility for a NYS leadership position through successful completion of coursework based on the design and frameworks of the NYSED certification examination(s) - developing or enhancing their knowledge, performance, and dispositions of the National Educational Leadership Program (NELP) standards - providing a quality education, based on and grounded in excellence, dignity, and connectedness that is delivered in a supportive environment through reflective practice, responsible self-direction, collaboration, and leadership in the positions they hold.